symbolfigures/fields/README.md

 `$ pip install -r requirements.txt`

 There are four folders that comprise the pipeline:
-`/data` - Original drawing scans, processed images, and final dataset.
+`/data` - Prepare a dataset from scanned drawings.
-`/train` - The trained neural network, which is referenced by the image generator.
+`/train` - Train the model that can generate images.
-`/anim` - Generated images and animations.
+`/anim` - Use the model to generate images and animations.
-`/color` - Color images.
+`/color` - Further process the images for a new dataset.

 ## 1. Create the dataset